lucamorando95/Baxter-Teleoperation/README.md

 For a better knowledge of human movement for baxter, we suggest to increase the dataset of human movement and baxter posture.
 We have used only 23 movements for baxter.
 For doing this:

 1. Record baxter movements with rethink command "rosrun baxter_examples joint_recorder.py -f <nome file>.txt

 2. In a New terminal launch the interface by "rosrun baxter_interface joint_trajectory_action_serve.py --mode velocity

 3. For replaying the movement: "rosrun baxter_examples Joint_trajectory_file_playback.py -f <nomefile>.txt

 4.launch mocap node

 5.launch sync_node.cpp in a new terminal with command "rosrun sync sync_node".

 6. export the dataset on MATLAB workspace and transform the txt file in matrix of value with import tools.

 7.Use Preprocessing_neural.m for setting  shoulder as referred frame for each arm section.

 8.Training the Neural Network with human_coordinate as input and Joint position value of baxter as output.
-  The neural network script is inside the folder Neural Network (for more information see report attached to this github     project)
+  The neural network script is inside the folder Neural Network (for more information see report attached to this github     project).

  9. Use Robot_Teleoperation.m in order to see the result!

  # Credit